FAFSA stands for "Free Application for Federal Student Aid" - but we like to think of it as "Financial Aid's First Step Always."

-The PNC Education Loan Center offers a variety of credit-based private loans that help finance the Expected Family Contribution amount.
-Send us an email firstname.lastname@example.org or contact our customer service center to speak with a student loan specialist at 1-800-762-1001, Monday through Friday from 8am to 5pm Eastern time.
+The PNC Student Loan Center offers a variety of credit-based private loans that help finance the Expected Family Contribution amount.
+Send us an email by filling out this form or contact our customer service center to speak with a student loan specialist at 1-800-762-1001, Monday through Friday from 8am to 5pm Eastern time.

 The next part of the financial aid process begins when you receive your financial aid award letters from your top schools.
 Award letters indicate how much funding and what types of aid you're eligible to receive from each school.
 They can include grants, scholarships, work study programs and eligibility for federal student loans.
 Compare your award letters to understand the financial impact they might have.

 For More Information:

 The government offers a detailed, question-by-question guide to filling out the paper and online FAFSA.

 You are encouraged to explore all scholarship, grant and federal borrowing options before applying for a private loan.

 Private loans are subject to credit approval.
 Certain restrictions and conditions apply.